 In other words, doctors continue to use cryotherapy because they experience it working on their patients.

 What we can learn from cryotherapy for soft-tissue injuries: Scientists have performed several studies on the use of cold with soft-tissue injuries of the muscles, ligaments, and tendons.
 Based on what we learn from these studies, we can infer how cold might be of use in acne.
-Of the few existing studies that examine the use of ice or a cooling solution to treat soft-tissue injuries, some provide evidence that supports cryotherapy as an effective treatment, and some are inconclusive or show no benefit.
-But again, remember, doctors continue using and recommending cryotherapy because they see it working on their patients.
+Of the few existing studies that examine the use of ice or a cooling solution to treat soft-tissue injuries, some provide evidence that supports cryotherapy as an effective treatment, and some are inconclusive or show no benefit.1-3 But again, remember, doctors continue using and recommending cryotherapy because they see it working on their patients.
 This real-world, first-person experience is sometimes more reliable than the data from a limited amount of studies.
-However, to be thorough, let's look at the data from studies on cryotherapy for soft-tissue injuries:

 According to a 2006 study in The American Journal of Sports Medicine, treating muscle injury in rats with a cooling solution reduced swelling, inflammation, and tissue damage.2 The solution in this study was a saline (salt water) solution at 8 degrees Celsius (46 degrees Fahrenheit) that was applied continuously for 6 hours to the skin over an injured muscle.